datateknik-lth/datateknik-lth/ETSF01-ingproc3/summaries/lect2_activity_planning.md

 - Motivation
  * Providing targets and monitoring progress can motivate staff.
 - Coordination
- * When do the staff need to be transfered between projects to increase efficiency?
+ * When do the staff need to be transferred between projects to increase efficiency?

 ## Activity networks